-Join Duane Nickull for an in-depth discussion in this video Exploring Neo4j technology, part of Up and Running with Neo4j.
+Join Duane Nickull for an in-depth discussion in this video Exploring Neo4j technology, part of Learning Neo4j.

 In this video, we're going to look at what makes Neo4j relatively unique.
 Afterwards, we're going to start by installing Neo4j.
 Neo4j is a graph database.
 And a graph database, to recap, organizes nodes with relationships.
 But there's a different part of it for querying.
 To query, you navigate traversals through the nodes and relationships.
 So, the navigation of a graph can be expressed in terms of starting with a node and then exploring what other nodes are connected to it.